iKenndac/new-blog/content/posts/2024-09-25-handling-responder-chain-actions-in-swiftui.md

 *An early build of Cascable for Mac, an iOS app ported to the Mac with Catalyst.*
 {:.center .no-border}

 Cascable isn't a particularly huge app in terms of lines of code (around 90,000 lines of Swift and 57,000 lines of Objective-C), but it _is_ getting pretty large in terms of _time_.
-Cascable 1.0 shipped in 2015 and has evolved from there, travelling through various iOS UI trends — starting in the era of Storyboards and visual editing, through autolayout's [visual format language](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/VisualFormatLanguage.html), the expanded autolayout APIs for expressing constraints in code, and finally into SwiftUI.
+Cascable 1.0 shipped in 2015 and has evolved from there, travelling through various iOS UI trends — starting in the era of Storyboards and visual editing, through autolayout's [visual format language](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/VisualFormatLanguage.html), the expanded auto layout APIs for expressing constraints in code, and finally into SwiftUI.

 We're not in any particular hurry to throw away and rebuild our perfectly working UI code in favour of SwiftUI, instead preferring to build new UI with the tool most appropriate with the task at hand, and modifying existing UI components in whatever they were originally built in.